-All members of the Newman community can connect to the Wi-Fi on campus and to 'eduroam', a service which allows users to connect to Wi-Fi at institutions around the world.

-You can find instructions for connecting to these networks on the self-service portal.
+All members of the Birmingham Newman community can connect to the Wi-Fi on campus and to 'eduroam', a service which allows users to connect to should receive this card by post.
+Wi-Fi at institutions around the world.
+You can find instructions for connecting to these networks on the selfservice portal.